Boiler CTF TryHackMe Walkthrough

 Searching for exploit on the Web, there seemed to be a Remote Code Execution vulnerability in the Sar2HTML.

-Reading the exploit, it seemed that the plot parameter is injectable and when the command is entered, the output of the command can be viewed in the Select Host Drop Down option.
+While reading the exploit, I noticed that the plot parameter is injectable, and when you enter the command, you can view the output of the command in the Select Host Drop Down option.

 Exploitation